-Investors love the idea of assets with a passive income stream without risk.
-Rarely the market provides a free lunch with high return low risk opportunities.
-The level of return usually correspond to the level of risk.
-The lower the risk tolerance means portfolio returns will also be low.
-There are many structural products that are engineered and designed to look like low risk investments but are instead masking the real risk of investing.
+Investment returns usually correspond to the level of risk but the holy grail for investors has always been assets with easy passive income stream while taking low risks.
+Rarely the market provides a free lunch and generally follows the trend that high risk means high returns.
+There are many structural products that are engineered and designed to look like low risk investments but really masking the real risk of investing.

-Our investment approach is an active and absolute total return philosophy.
-This means that the investments we select for our portfolio focus not just on the immediate income yield but also increasing value of the investment down the track as result of income growth and value created by management.
+Our investment philosophy is an active and absolute total return approach in finding returns.
+This means that the investments in our portfolio focus not just on the immediate income yield but are the value of the bussines grows overtime as well as result of value added by the management team.

 Alternatively, not everyone can take an active approach in portfolio management.
-Most just want to get on with life.
+Most just want to get on with life and therefore just want to deploy capital in a passive income stream while minimal fuss.
+This is done either through financial advisors or direct investments.

-We have outlined below a range of passive income ideas that are aimed at investors that are looking for sources of consistent income returns.
-As we mentioned, only because the returns are passive does not mean they are lower risk.
-It is always important to understand what the underlying asset do and how that income is generated as well as the amount of inherent leverage and risks.
+We have outlined below a range of passive income ideas that are aimed for those that would want a passive approach to investment, however only because the returns are passive does not mean they are low risk.
+For every investment, it is always important to understand what the underlying asset does essentially what you’re buying and how that income is generated as well as the amount of inherent leverage in the investment and the risks that comes with it.
+This is to avoid any nasty surprises which seems to always happen more than you think in financial markets.

-The selections are not recommendations but presents a range of options designed for long term investors that does not necessarily have the skill set to actively managing the portfolio on a daily or monthly basis.
-These asset classes applies to both superannuation funds and investment portfolios outside of super.
+The short list of ways to generate passive income are not recommendations but presents a range of options designed for long term investors that does not necessarily have the skill set to actively managing the portfolio on a daily or monthly basis.

 Sources of Passive Income

-We do our own research in selecting the top stocks in our portfolio and do not rely on tips from others.
 Everyone approach investing differently.
-As part of our idea generation process, we read widely to gain various perspectives.
+We do our own research in and do not rely on tips from others.
+As part of our idea generation process it is important to read widely to gain various perspectives.

-Stock’s passive income stream is the dividends.
-It is important to note that stockholder income and company earnings are not the same.
-The dividends declared is portion of the company earnings that is distributed to shareholders.
-Earnings retained will be hopefully reinvested in projects that generate returns above cost of capital.
+A key distinction in owning shares in companies directly is that the company earnings does not automatically translated to a dividend income stream.
+Dividends are the portion of the company earnings that is distributed to shareholders.
+Value adding management will invest the retained earnings in projects that generate returns above cost of capital.

 Exchange Traded Funds (ETF)

-Exchange traded funds are just like index funds except all ETFs are listed on the stock exchange.
-By listing on the exchange, investors are able to purchase and sell the units when markets are open and can provide immediate liquidity.
+Exchange traded funds are just like index funds except while not all index funds are listed, the definition of an ETF is that it is listed on a stock exchange.
+By listing on the exchange, investors are able to purchase and sell the units when markets are open and can have immediate liquidity on the investment.
+ETF or index funds are one step up from owning a portfolio of single stocks as most index funds track the equity market like the ASX 300 market index in Australia or US market like the S&P 500 (ASX IVV).

 1. Equity ETF

-Dividend funds has an advantage over single stock with it being a diversified portfolio of securities.
+Dividend funds has an advantage over single stock with it being a diversified portfolio of securities and off loading the work from the investor to the fund which follows a specific benchmark that changes overtime.

 2. Fixed Income ETF

 Fixed income funds invest in debt securities.
-It is called fixed income because the returns are fixed at the time of bond issuance.
-If investors own the debt through the life of the bond, the income return is the coupon and they receive back the principal if no default occurs.
+It is called fixed income because the underlying bond’s coupon are fixed for the duration of the issuance term.
+If bonds are held to maturity, the return will be simply the coupon rate on the bond and the principal is repaid at maturity.

-The value of the bond can change over time as the market interest (government bond yields) changes.
-If interest rate rises after bond is issued, then the current value of bonds can decline.
-But if interest falls then the value of the bond issued at higher rates can be worth more.
-For long term investors that do not intend to trade then these are only mark to market changes only.
+In the intervening period, the value of the bond can change over time as the market interest (government bond yields) changes.
+If interest rate rises after bond is issued, then the current value of bonds can fall.
+On the other hand if the interest rate falls then the value of the bond issued at higher rates can be worth more.
+For long term investors that do not intend to trade then these are only mark to market changes only and have no impact on returns if they are held to maturity.

-Hybrids will take a loss before debt holders but after current shareholders.
-Most hybrid securities are also floating rate notes that pays interest at a fixed rate above bank bill swap rate.
-Interest return increases inline bank bill swap rate increases.
+In addition hybrid securities are also floating rate notes that pays interest at a fixed rate above bank bill swap rate which provides a hedge against rising interest rates.
+The interest increases inline bank bill swap rate increases.

 Real Estate Passive Income Ideas